 - Health concerns arise for pregnant and lactating women

 An intake of around 400 mg of caffeine is seen to be safe.
-And having that every day does not give rise for concern either.
+And having that every day does not give rise to concern either.

 Caffeine is naturally occurring and put in the group we call methylxanthines.
 We find this in foods like coffee, tea, chocolate, cola, and some other botanicals.
 We also synthesize caffeine and it is sold as a nonprescription drug.
 It is used in this sense as an aid for alertness and a stimulant for the body.

 Several of the main effects of caffeine are desirable.
-These are effects such as alertness of the nervous system, mild diuretic effects, cardiac muscle stimulation, lipolysis increases as well as increases in physical activity in general, and then thermogenic activity stimulation.
+These include alertness of the nervous system, mild diuretic effects, and cardiac muscle stimulation.
+Lipolysis increases and increases in physical activity in general, and then thermogenic activity stimulation.

-Research has shown caffeine to increase the rate at which we lose fat in the body.
+Research has shown caffeine increases the rate at which we lose fat in the body.

 It is often used as an aid in losing weight these days.
-It promotes the use of fat as energy due to the additions to the rate of caloric expenditure.
-It also has some effects on the amount of water we will retain in our bodies.
+It promotes the use of fat as energy due to the addition to the rate of caloric expenditure.
+It also affects the amount of water we will retain in our bodies.

-Caffeine will cause a mental burnout feeling if it is taken in excess, especially all at one time in doses over 200 mg.
+Caffeine will cause mental burnout if taken in excess, especially all at one time in doses over 200 mg.

-It is important for athletes to be assessed by doctors and medical staff to see the exact amount that would be most beneficial for them.
+Athletes need to be assessed by doctors and medical staff to see the exact amount that would be most beneficial for them.
 It should be used more periodically than every day and just regularly.
 You should hydrate very well before intaking a lot of caffeine.
-These dosages are taken one hour before competition to see the best effects of the drug.
+These dosages are taken one hour before the competition to see the best effects of the drug.

-The main downside to this drug is the causes in dependency and alterations being made in your physiology.
+The main downside to this drug is the causes of dependency and alterations being made in your physiology.
 You should never exceed 1 gram of caffeine.

-The military is rather famous for its use of caffeine to get the best performance in their soldiers.
+The military is rather famous for using caffeine to get the best performance in their soldiers.

 Carnitine / Acetyl-L-Carnitine

-We have the ability to make carnitine in the body. its main role is as a transporter for the fatty acids to get to our mitochondria.
+We can make carnitine in the body.
+Its main role is as a transporter for the fatty acids to get to our mitochondria.
 It is now considered a conditionally essential nutrient due to its researched effectiveness.
-So, the body has been shown to be quite well benefited when taking in this metabolite.
+So, the body is quite well benefited when taking in this metabolite.

-The athletic benefits are seen as things such as endurance being raised, the max VO2 being improved, reduced levels of lactate buildup when exercising, and improvements in the anaerobic strength output with the effects of protection from antioxidants.
+The athletic benefits are seen as things such as endurance being raised, the max VO2 being improved, reduced levels of lactate buildup when exercising, and improved anaerobic strength output with the effects of protection from antioxidants.